My Main Page with Links to My Other

 environmentally harmful products such as personal jets.
 They increase the

-The author’s plan for childcare tax
+The authors' plans for childcare tax

 over the current system of public housing for the “lucky” poor and massive tax